DamnWidget/SublimePySide/README.markdown

 * PySide and PyQt4 autocompletion via SublimeRope
 * PySide to PyQt4 syntax conversion
 * PyQt4 to PySide syntax conversion

+#### Qt Designer related

 * Open ui files with Qt Designer if installed (and itś path configured)
+* Create new UI files for Qt Designer and open it automatically

 Supported Templates
 --------------------